Medicine Overview of Ascend Tablet

 Animal studies have shown adverse effects on the foetus, however, there are limited human studies.
 The benefits from use in pregnant women may be acceptable despite the risk.
 Please consult your doctor.

-Ascend 20mg Tablet is probably usafe to use during lactation+more
+Ascend 20mg Tablet is probably unsafe to use during lactatio+more

 Ascend 20mg Tablet may make you feel dizzy, sleepy, tired, o+more

 r decrease alertness.
 If this happens, do not drive....

 Ascend 20mg Tablet is safe to use in patients with kidney di+more

 sease.
 No dose adjustment of Ascend 20mg Tablet is recommended....